MobileRoboticistsW21/PHD-object-tracking/README.md

 Although lacking unit-testing, the code sets up some abstraction, debuggning, and visualization tools to facilitate expantion and further development.

+This repository is a sister repository to this <a href="https://github.com/MobileRoboticistsW21/Mask_RCNN_with_Optical_Flow"> Mask RCNN repo</a>.
+Using the Mask RCNN repo we augmented MOT data with optical flow and set up a PhdFilterBox class to track the 6 dimensional moving boxes.

+We provided <a href="https://drive.google.com/drive/folders/1BZhLONDeXmLR0zSFQNEjoi1ak9FUYFmJ?usp=sharing">sample preprocessed MOT data</a> in the linked Google Drive folder.

 ## Installing dependencies

 If using a linux machine running `./setup.sh` should install all needed software